DanielJoe-DJ/DanielJoe-DJ/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning frontend development
 - 💞️ I’m looking to collaborate with others on projects
-- 📫 How to reach me seach on Facebook for Daniel Joe and u'll see a logo "DJ"
+- 📫 How to reach me seach on Facebook for DJ thedev
 - 😄 Pronouns: me
 - ⚡ Fun fact: i'd like to learn everything in the tech industry